Foreign students say the threat of Trump's executive orders is getting real

 "To all the resident aliens who joined in the pro-jihadist protests, we put you on notice," Trump said.
 "We will find you, and we will deport you."

-Abed Ayoub, head of the American-Arab Anti-Discrimination Committee, say the threat is getting real.
-He says the ADC has heard from at least a dozen students who left the U.S. for winter break and were unable to return because their visas were cancelled — with no explanation given.
+Abed Ayoub, head of the American-Arab Anti-Discrimination Committee, says the threat is getting real.
+He says the ADC has heard from at least a dozen students who left the U.S. for winter break and were unable to return because their visas were canceled — with no explanation given.

 "Two of them have no involvement at all with student activism on campus.
 They just happened to be from Gaza," Ayoub says.
 "This should be a concern of all Americans because this opens the door to really criminalizing any speech and any expression in the nation."

 Some students welcome the orders, saying any student who crosses the line from pro-Palestinian advocacy to supporting terrorist groups is not acceptable on campus.
-And they say it's too early to say that any crackdown will probe to be an overreach.
-But others are fearful, laying low for the moment and skipping events and protests, or showing up anyway, with trepidation, like the student at the "Palestine Night" event who asked that her name not be used.
+And they say it's too early to say that any crackdown will prove to be an overreach.
+But others are fearful, lying low for the moment and skipping events and protests or showing up anyway, with trepidation, like the student at the "Palestine Night" event who asked that her name not be used.

 "I feel like college is a time when we should be able to speak freely," she said.
 "I've been raised with the values that I should be vocal about what I believe in, so it almost feels like I'm lying to myself when I can't say what I feel."